syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfImageEditor/save.md

 {% endtabs %}

-## Reset Events
+## Reset events

-The SfImageEditor has Events when performing Reset operation namely BeginReset and EndReset.
+The SfImageEditor has events when performing reset operation namely `BeginReset` and `EndReset`.

 ### BeginReset

 This event occurs before resetting the changes made in an image.
-You can control the reset functionality by using the Cancel argument.
+You can control the reset functionality using the Cancel argument.

-{% tabs %}

 {% highlight C# %}

-     args.Cancel = true;
+        public override void ViewDidLoad()
+        {
+            editor.BeginReset += Editor_BeginReset;
+        }

+        private void Editor_BeginReset(object sender, BeginResetEventArgs e)
+        {
+            e.Cancel = true; //It restricts resetting image to initial loaded image.
+        }

 {% endhighlight %}

-{% endtabs %}

 ### EndReset

 This event occurs when reset has been completed.

+{% highlight C# %}

+        public override void ViewDidLoad()
+        {
+            editor.EndReset += Editor_EndReset;
+        }

+        private void Editor_EndReset(object sender, EndResetEventArgs e)
+        {
+            NavigationController.PushViewController(new ImageEditorViewController());  //Navigates to new page after completing the reset action.
+        }

+{% endhighlight %}

 ## ImageLoaded Event

-This event will be triggered once the image is loaded.
-By using this event we can add any shapes, text or crop over an image while initially loading the image.
+This event will be triggered after the image has been loaded.
+By using this event, you can add any shapes or text over an image or crop an image while initially loading the image.

 {% highlight C# %}

         public override void ViewDidLoad()
         {
-                            . . .

             editor.ImageLoaded += Editor_ImageLoaded;

-                            . . .
         }

-        private void Editor_ImageLoaded(object sender, ImageLoadedEventArgs args)
+        private void Editor_ImageLoaded(object sender, ImageLoadedEventArgs e)
         {
-                editor.AddShape(ShapeType.Circle, new PenSettings() {Color = UIColor.Green,Mode = Mode.Stroke });
+            editor.AddShape(ShapeType.Circle, new PenSettings() { Color = UIColor.Red, Mode = Mode.Stroke });
         }

 {% endhighlight %}

 ## ItemSelected Event

-This event will be triggered whenever you tap the image editor selected shapes (Rectangle, Circle and Arrow) and Text.
-You can get the settings of each selected shapes and text with the help of ItemSelected argument.
-Also we can change the settings which will affect the selected shape.
+This event will be triggered whenever you tap the selected shapes (rectangle, circle, and arrow) and text.
+You can get the settings of each selected shapes and text using the ItemSelected argument.
+You can also change the settings that will affect the selected shape.

 {% highlight C# %}

         public override void ViewDidLoad()
         {
-                            . . .

             editor.ItemSelected += Editor_ItemSelected;

-                            . . .
         }

-        private void Editor_ItemSelected(object sender, ItemSelectedEventArgs args)
+        private void Editor_ItemSelected(object sender, ItemSelectedEventArgs e)
         {
-                var Settings = args.Settings;
+            var Settings = e.Settings;

             if (Settings is PenSettings)
             {
                 (Settings as PenSettings).Color = UIColor.Green;
             }
             else
             {
-                    (Settings as TextSettings).Color = UIColor.Yellow;
+                (Settings as TextSettings).Color = UIColor.Red;
             }
         }

 {% endhighlight %}